NICMx/FORT-validator/docs/run.md

 # {{ page.title }}

-First you'll need the TAL files.
-If you don't have them already, you can execute Fort validator using the argument [`--init-tals`](usage.html#--init-tals):
+First you'll need the Trust Anchor Locator (TAL) files.
+If you don't have them already, you can download them with [`--init-tals`](usage.html#--init-tals):

 {% highlight bash %}
-fort --init-tals --tal <path to store TAL files>
+fort --init-tals --tal <directory in which TALs will be stored>
 {% endhighlight %}

-Now, this is probably all you need, an RTR server will serve the ROAs resulting from a validation rooted at the trust anchors defined by the TALs contained at directory [`--tal`](usage.html#--tal):
+Then start the validator and RTR Server with

 {% highlight bash %}
 fort \